-If you have any interest in Disney signature dining, consider yourself a foodie, or are just looking for the next stellar Instagram post, the California Grill Brunch is probably the right choice for you.
+If you are interested in Disney signature dining, consider yourself a foodie, or are just looking for the next stellar Instagram post, the California Grill Brunch is probably the right choice.

-My review and thoughts are derived from several different experiences at this brunch over the last few years.
-If you read my California Grill dinner review (here), you already know this is my favorite restaurant on Disney property.
+My review and thoughts are derived from several different experiences over the last few years at this brunch.
+If you read my California Grill dinner review, you already know this is my favorite restaurant on Disney property.

 Additionally, this brunch is my absolute favorite dining experience at Disney.
 And with that being said, I still don’t find it perfect.
-There are just too many positives that allow me to overlook a few of the slight downfalls.
+However, too many positives allow me to overlook a few of the slight downfalls.

 I also want to note that the price of brunch is significantly higher than most dining experiences.
 So be prepared for the extra expense.

-Disney’s California Grill is located on the top floor of Disney’s Contemporary Resort (review).
-You can obviously get to the resort several ways, depending on where you just left.
+Disney’s California Grill is located on the top floor of Disney’s Contemporary Resort.
+You can get to the resort several ways, depending on where you left.

-Personally, we are prone to take a bus to the Magic Kingdom and walk over to the Contemporary.
-If you drive over to the resort, the restaurant offers complimentary valet parking for brunch guests.
-You can tell the valet upon arrival, and then show your receipt when you pick your car up.
+We are prone to take a bus to the Magic Kingdom and walk over to the Contemporary.
+The restaurant offers complimentary valet parking for brunch guests if you drive over to the resort.

 After this, you will be escorted to a special elevator and sent soaring to the top with no stops for any other floors on the way.
 Sounding over the top already?
 What else could you expect from brunch at the top?

-When you get to the top floor, you will be greeted at an additional check-in stand.
+You will be greeted at an additional check-in stand when you get to the top floor.
 Here they will print your reservation and any special notations like birthdays, anniversaries, surprise proposals, and food allergies.

 After this secondary check-in, someone will escort you to a table with a stop at the mimosa bar.
 This stop will allow you to pick up a complimentary mimosa or sparkling cranberry juice on your way to the table.

 On this particular day, the restaurant was serving strawberry mimosas.
-They have boba balls in them and sometimes offer a larger straw for the juicy, fruity balls.
-I’ve previously been served blueberry mimosas here and sometimes just champagne.
+They have boba balls and sometimes offer an oversized straw for the juicy, fruity balls.
+On a previous visit, I enjoyed blueberry mimosas and sometimes just champagne.

-The mimosas are bottomless and the server will continue to refill your drink tableside or bring you fresh ones during the course of your brunch.
+The mimosas are bottomless, and the server will continue to refill your drink tableside or bring you fresh ones during your brunch.

 California Grill Brunch Menu

-In standard fashion, you will arrive at your table and handed a menu for review.
-As mentioned before we have eaten here quite often and one thing to note is the menu changes often.
+You will arrive at your table in a standard fashion and be handed a menu for review.
+As mentioned before, we have eaten here quite often, and one thing to note is the menu changes frequently.

-The menu also had a fairly new offering, Lemon-Ricotta Pancakes.
-This item had only been on the menu for a few weeks per the server.
-Speaking of lemon-ricotta pancakes, I recently had the most wonderful order at Primo Piatto at Disney’s Riviera.
+Speaking of lemon-ricotta pancakes, I recently had the most delicious order at Primo Piatto at Disney’s Riviera.

 The entrees at the California Grill brunch always seem to be a hit or a miss for me.
 That’s one of the slight downfalls I mentioned above.
 I’ve had several excellent offerings and a few that I didn’t care for that much.

-Overall, I do think the buffet portion has stronger offerings than some of the entree selections.
+Overall, I think the buffet portion has more substantial offerings than some entree selections.
 So keep this in mind when you place your entree order.

 Here are a few of the items we’ve ordered.

-Blueberry Pancakes–These are a lot prettier than what they actually taste like, unfortunately.
+- Blueberry Pancakes–Unfortunately, these are a lot prettier than what they actually taste like.

-And that Lobster Chef’s Omelet (Wow, excellent option!)
-Overall this has been my favorite item at California Grill Brunch.
-You can see that it was full of delicious lobster, and that’s a bechamel-like sauce on top.
+Overall the lobster omelet has been my favorite entree to date California Grill Brunch.
+It was full of delicious lobster and had a bechamel-like sauce on top.

-For this visit, I decided to go with the Chicken Toast–Avocado, House Made Sourdough, Aji Panca Mayo, Yuzu Pickles Cilantro, Parsley.
+I decided to go with the Chicken Toast–Avocado, House Made Sourdough, Aji Panca Mayo, Yuzu Pickles Cilantro, Parsley for this visit.